ETH2220EN - African Civilizations: Socio-Historical Perspectives

 Course description

-This course provides an understanding of the African experience throughout history with a general overview of centers of African Civilization from antiquity through contemporary times.
-The major themes covered include ancient Northeast Africa, Africa’s impact on Europe, Moorish civilization, the Golden Age of West Africa, Africa and the New World, the Swahili and Africa’s decline and resurgence.
-The course also provides introductory knowledge of the fundamental cultural commonalties that African peoples share in the mist of linguistic and other kinds of diversity.
-The course also examines the influence that African Civilization has exerted on other cultures as well as the impact of cross cultural contacts on the African experience
+This course provides a comprehensive exploration of the African experience throughout history, offering a general overview of centers of African civilization from antiquity to contemporary times.
+Major themes include ancient Northeast Africa, Africa’s impact on Europe, Moorish civilization, the Golden Age of West Africa, Africa and the New World, the Swahili, and Africa’s decline and resurgence.
+The course emphasizes the fundamental cultural commonalities that African peoples share amidst linguistic and other diversities, while examining the profound influence of African civilizations on global cultures and the impact of cross-cultural contacts on the African experience.
+Central to the course is an emphasis on participating in the missio Dei (the mission of God), equipping students to engage with God’s redemptive purposes in diverse contexts through a missional lens.
+Students will explore tools, methods, and systems of thought—such as historical-critical analysis, cultural hermeneutics, and missional theology—to critically reflect on African civilizations and their relevance to contemporary Christian mission.

 How this course benefits students